RAJVARDHAN-M/Assignment/README.md

 r: Rotate right
 u: Rotate upward
 d: Rotate downward
 q: Quit and exit the program

 Testing

 The project includes a set of test cases in testcase.cpp to ensure that the Spacecraft class functions correctly.
 These tests cover various scenarios, including initial position, movement, and rotation.
 After running the testcase program, you should see output indicating whether the tests passed or failed.
+q: Quit and exit the program
+Testing
+The project includes a set of test cases in testcase.cpp to ensure that the Spacecraft class functions correctly.
+These tests cover various scenarios, including initial position, movement, and rotation.
+After running the testcase program, you should see output indicating whether the tests passed or failed.